Geospatial, Epidemiology and Outcomes Shared Resource (GEOSR)

 • Innovative geospatial metrics

-• Spatial data acquisition, preparation and management
+• Spatial data acquisition/preparation/management

 • Cartography, mapping, data visualization